teknopaul/binjs/binjs/doc/api/tui/Progress.md

 # Progress

-A progress bar, to indicate progress in an ongoing operation.
+A progress bar, to indicate progress in an on-going operation.

 The Object should be constructed and used only once, create a new Progress with the `new` keyword to start the progress again.